bayaslievtodor/exoplanet-ml-retrieval/README.md

 # Exoplanet Atmospheric Retrieval via 1D CNN

-A ML alternative to Bayesian forward modeling for deep-space exoplanetary atmosphere observation.
+A simple ML model for predicting a exoplanet's atmospheric composition based on spectroscopic and astronomical data.
-Uses the simulated spectral data from the ARIEL-2023 Data Space Challenge: https://www.ariel-datachallenge.space/adc2023/
+Uses the simulated data from the ARIEL-2023 Data Space Challenge: https://www.ariel-datachallenge.space/adc2023/

 ## Core Idea